-With 76 state parks and more than 1,000 miles of park trails, winter scenery and activities like skiing, snowmobiling, sledding and snowshoeing are always within reach.
+With 75 state parks and recreation areas and more than 1,000 miles of park trails, winter scenery and activities like skiing, snowmobiling, sledding and snowshoeing are always within reach.
 Many state parks offer snowshoe and ski rentals and heated picnic shelters, and some feature winter lodging.
 This list provides a taste of each region, and the DNR’s website has more park trail information and a winter activities guide.
 Before hitting the trails, check with the DNR on required vehicle and trail permits including Minnesota ski passes and snowmobile state trail stickers.

 Mille Lacs Kathio State Park